Fall-2024-SE-Group/FilmFolio/README.md

 ## Future Scope
 FilmFolio is a dynamic project with endless possibilities for expansion and enhancement.
 Here are some exciting avenues for future development:
-1. Social Integration
+1. Social Integration :
-  Add sharing options for movie lists on social media.
-  Introduce forums for discussions and custom watchlists.
-  Enable virtual movie-watching parties with synchronized playback.
+  Add sharing options for movie lists on social media, Introduce forums for discussions and a custom watchlist, Enable virtual movie-watching parties with synchronized playback.
-2. Data-Driven Features
+2. Data-Driven Features :
-  Show real-time trending movies and insights.
-  Summarize user reviews with sentiment analysis.
-  Include diversity ratings for representation in movies.
+  Show real-time trending movies and insights, Summarize user reviews with sentiment analysis, Include diversity ratings for representation in movies.
-3. Advanced Search and Filtering
+3. Advanced Search and Filtering :
-  Offer unique filters like “feel-good” or “plot twists.”
-  Add IMDb, Rotten Tomatoes ratings for sorting.
+  Offer unique filters like “feel-good” or “plot twists”, Add IMDb, Rotten Tomatoes ratings for sorting,
   Use voice/AI search for quotes or plot-based finds.